hummingbird-dev/hummingbird-treeview/README.md

   and checked, set it to false if the node should be disabled and unchecked.
 Optionally set disableChildren to false or true, default is true.
 Note that full tri-state functionality is provided also for disabled nodes, although that they are not clickable.
+Additionally if all children of a parent node are disabled, that parent is automatically disabled.

 ```javascript